-All History students, regardless of whether they are studying HL or SL, have to make a cut in it.
+All History students, regardless of whether they are studying HL or SL, must make a cut.

-If you're an HL scholar, the IB History IA is valued for 20% of the overall marks and
+If you're an HL scholar, the IB History IA is valued at 20% of the overall marks and

 As a result, it accounts for a significant portion of your final rating!

-Since the History Internal Assessment is an inquiry into a topic or theme of your choice and interest, you must pick something that intrigues you deeply, as this will make writing and perfecting your study much simpler.
+Since the History Internal Assessment is an inquiry into a topic or theme of your choice and interest, you must pick something that intrigues you deeply.
+This will do writing and perfecting your study much simpler.

-Bide your time thinking about and polishing up your IB History IA topics, since it will affect the way your effort is evaluated and, as a result, your grade.
+Bide your time thinking about and polishing up your IB History IA topics since it will affect how your effort is evaluated and, as a result, your grade.

-Today we’ll go over numerous factors to give you some helpful IB History IA ideas.
-Things we’ll be covering today are:
+Today we'll review numerous factors to give you some helpful IB History IA ideas.
+Things we'll be covering today are:

 Choosing Your Ancient History IA Topic

-Almost invariably, a poor research topic contributes to a poor study.
+Almost invariably, a poor research topic contributes to a flawed study.
 When selecting a research purpose, exercise extreme caution.
-The IA is a research project into the past.
-You should preferably pick a topic that has sparked controversy within historians.
+The IA is a research project in the past.
+Choose a topic that has sparked controversy among historians.
 Questions with apparent solutions should be avoided.
-Also, keep an eye out for topics that aren't conducive to the investigation.
-In addition, your topic theme should have:
+Also, keep an eye out for issues that aren't conducive to the investigation.
+In addition, your topic theme should have the following:

 - Been in the field of history